 The Company records income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period the changes are enacted.
 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 The Company considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected future taxable income, and tax-planning strategies in making this assessment.
 The Company recognizes the effect of income tax positions only if it is more likely than not that such positions will be sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
-Changes in recognized tax benefits in income tax expense.
+Changes in recognizion or measurement are reflected in the period in which the change in judgment occurs.
+The Company records interest and penalties related to unrecognized tax benefits in income tax expense.